rudradubey04/rudradubey04.github.io/README.md

 # rudradubey04.github.io
-This is  for my personal portfolio.
+This is  for my portfolio.